mubaarak2002/Decision-Trees/README.md

 *Note the differing scales in the figures*

-Both Plots Plateau for a certain depth.
-To prevent overfitting, it is reccomended you run the trees at their optimal depth. **when running the clean dataset, it is reccommended you use a depth of 20, and for the noisy dataset, it is reccomended you use a depth of 45**.
+Both Plots Plateau for a certain depth. **When running the clean dataset, it is reccommended to use a depth of 20, and for the noisy dataset, it is reccomended to use a depth of 50**.
 This will give the best performance of the model on each dataset.
-You can run the clean dataset at a depth of 24, however ths will yeild no additional performance.